JesusGPriego/JavaScript-Learning/README.md

 # Navbar

 Simple navbar toggle example using JS, by adding or removing class to the element so it can be shown or hidden.

+# Sidebar

+Simple sidebar toggle example using JS,by adding or removing clas to the element.